 Latex foam is a common component of high-end hybrid mattresses because of its unmatched benefits.
 For example, it reinforces support to properly align a sleeper's spine, ensuring they sleep comfortably.
 In addition, it improves air circulation around the mattress, resists allergens, reduces motion transfer, and gently cuddles the sleeper's body.
 Not many mattress foams accomplish all these benefits, making latex the all-time favorite mattress material for most hybrid mattress manufacturers.

 Because of all these benefits, you may wonder how much latex makes up ideal hybrid latex mattress.
 Unfortunately, not all manufacturers disclose the contents of their hybrid latex mattresses, making it difficult to make an informed decision.
 For this reason, it's important to know a thing or two about hybrid latex mattresses before investing in your new mattress.

 Simply put, a hybrid mattress is a blend of two different mattress models.
 This multilayered bed combines the traditional coil springs support system, and comfort layers made of mattress foams, such as latex or memory foam.
 The result is a supportive, buoyant, comfortable, and durable mattress with numerous benefits to sleepers.

 Hybrid mattresses have flooded the market.
-However, not all of them consist of latex foams and pocketed spring coils.
+However, not all of them consist of latex foams and individually-wrapped coils.
 As a result, shopping for a hybrid latex mattress is not always that easy.
 To avoid frustrations and confusion when shopping for a hybrid latex mattress, you need to know what makes up a true hybrid latex mattress, and the types of hybrid mattresses on the market.

 Mattress manufacturers design their hybrid mattresses differently by combining design elements from different mattress models.
 However, their structural frames are often similar.